-Orienteering maps and resources can be downloaded for each of the following parks:
+You can download orienteering maps and resources for the following parks:

-The video guide was filmed in Hove Park.
+This video guide was filmed in Hove Park.
 It introduces the sport and presents the key skills of orientating the map, choosing a route, and finding an 'attack point'.
-You can download a full orienteering video transcript (216KB)

 Resources for Schools

-There are training exercises and courses suitable for years 4 - 13 in Hove Park, with maps also available for the other three largest city parks.
-These are available for download at the links above.
+There are training exercises and courses suitable for years 4 to 13 year olds in Hove Park, with maps also available for the other three largest city parks.
+You can download these using the links above.